atlassian/smith/README.md

 Processing involves parsing the bundle, building a dependency graph (which is implicitly defined in the bundle), walking the graph, and creating/updating necessary resources.
-Each created/referenced resource gets an annotation/label pointing at the Bundle.
+Each created/referenced resource gets an label pointing at the origin Bundle.

 ### Example bundle
 TPR definitions: